 Some cheaper or lower-quality paper filters may contain bleaching agents or other chemicals that could leach into the brewed coffee.
 However, reputable brands typically use chlorine-free or oxygen-bleached paper, which reduces the risk of harmful chemicals transferring to the coffee.

-To minimize any potential health risks, it’s advisable to follow the manufacturer’s instructions for using paper coffee filters and avoid using discolored or with a strong odor.
+To minimize any potential health risks, it’s advisable to follow the manufacturer’s instructions for using paper coffee filters and avoid using discolored or those with a strong odor.
 Additionally, you have specific concerns about the safety of paper filters.
 In that case, you can opt for unbleached or natural brown filters, typically free from chemical additives.

-Do Paper Coffee Filters remove Caffeine: FAQ
+FAQs || Do Paper Coffee Filters Remove Caffeine

 Is using a Paper Filter for Coffee healthier?